JustinGOSSES/nasa-contractor-jobs-information/README.md

 NASA needs and deserves top contractor staff, but sometimes it can be hard for people to find the door.
 The path in for civil servants is centralized and fairly well known with lots written about it.
 The contractor path is more fuzzy with lots of different doors.

 ##### What "Type" of Contractor Role is It?
 Some contractors work onsite at NASA centers and are very integrated into the main NASA in terms of day to day meetings, culture, etc. Others are mostly or entirely offsite, produce product X that meets requirements a, b, and c.
-These contractors work more for their contractor company in terms of culture, reporting, meetings, location, etc.
+These contractors work more for their contractor company in terms of culture, reporting, meetings, location, etc. Companies like Jacobs and S.A.I.C. employ many contractors that work onsite and are fairly embedded into the daily NASA work culture.
+Examples of companies that employe contractors that are more likely be slightly removed from the daily NASA work life include Boeing, SpaceX, and Lockheed Martin Corp.

 ##### My Experience